FAQ

 How will this system work globally when countries have different energy and emission priorities?

-We should apply a consistent carbon accounting framework globally to ensure a common understanding of emissions.
+Society should apply a consistent carbon accounting framework globally to ensure a common understanding of emissions.
 Countries or regions would set their own product-level carbon intensity standards for products sold there, creating a level playing field for many different kinds of innovation for those who choose to sell in that market.

 How can Carbon Measures ensure global adoption?

-We believe a globally consistent carbon accounting framework will ensure a common understanding of emissions.
+We believe a globally consistent carbon accounting framework would ensure a common understanding of emissions.
 With that underpinning, each jurisdiction would set its own product-level carbon intensity standards for products sold within its borders.

 How will this impact consumer pricing, particularly the affordability of energy?